HereThereBeDragons/doc-cvmfs/apx-parameters.rst

 CVMFS_EXTERNAL_URL              Semicolon-separated chain of webservers serving external data chunks.
 CVMFS_FALLBACK_PROXY            | List of HTTP proxies similar to ``CVMFS_HTTP_PROXY``.
 The fallback proxies are
                                 | added to the end of the normal proxies, and disable DIRECT connections.
+CVMFS_FUSE_NOTIFY_INVALIDATION  | Disable fuse notify invalidation.
+By default disabled on macOS to fix stability issues.
+                                | On Linux systems, it is NOT recommended to turn it off.
+CVMFS_FUSE3_MAX_THREADS         Set max number of fuse threads (requires: libfuse3 > 3.12)
+CVMFS_FUSE3_IDLE_THREADS        Set max number of idle fuse threads (requires: libfuse3 > 3.12)
 CVMFS_FOLLOW_REDIRECTS          When set to *yes*, follow up to 4 HTTP redirects in requests.
 CVMFS_HIDE_MAGIC_XATTRS         If set to *yes* the client will not expose CernVM-FS specific extended attributes CVMFS_HOST_RESET_AFTER          See ``CVMFS_PROXY_RESET_AFTER``.